Violets-puragtory/Violets-Purgatory.dev/README.md

 # To-do
 - [ ] Add more content to the socials page & make it more easily findable on the site
     - [ ] Pull latest Youtube video & display it
-    - [ ] Display current Discord Activities
+    - [x] Display current Discord Activities
-    - [ ] Display current steam game